 When an alert is triggered, a message is sent to the configured destination, like a Slack channel or PagerDuty.
 The message includes a link into the Stream that triggered the alert and links to example traces.

-You create an alert by defining a destination, a condition that determines when the alert will trigger, and a rule that tells Lightstep when and how to send an alert.
+You create an alert by defining a notification destination and a threshold that determines when the alert will trigger.

 For this step, let’s create an alert that will trigger whenever the error percentage rate on the